multiversx/mx-sdk-dapp-core/README.md

 ## Project structure

-When inspectig the package, you will find multiple folders under `src`, but the one of intereset are:
+When inspectig the package, you will find multiple folders under `src`, but the ones of intereset are:

 ```bash
 src/